 In recent years, clients and investors have placed increasing importance on ESG implications of investments made by private equity and other funds to which they commit capital.
 Certain investors have also demonstrated increased activism with respect to existing investments, including by urging asset managers to take certain actions that could adversely affect the value of an investment, or refrain from taking certain actions that could improve the value of an investment.
 At times, clients and investors have conditioned future capital commitments on the taking or refraining from taking of such actions.
 Clients' and investors' increased focus and activism related to ESG and similar matters may constrain our investment opportunities.
 In addition, clients and investors may decide to not commit capital to future fundraises as a result of their assessment of our approach to and consideration of the ESG cost of investments made by our specialized funds or their assessment that our specialized funds are insufficiently ambitious in allocating capital in ways that align with their ESG priorities.
-As part of their increased focus on the allocation of their capital to require data to allow them to monitor the ESG impact of their investments.
-In addition, regulatory initiatives to require more disclosures regarding ESG matters are becoming increasingly common, which may further increase the number and type of clients and investors who place importance on these issues and who demand certain types of reporting from us.
+As part of their increased focus on the allocation of their capital to environmentally sustainable economic activities, certain clients and investors also have begun to request or require data to allow them to monitor the ESG impact of their increase the number and type of clients and investors who place importance on these issues and who demand certain types of reporting from us.
 To the extent our access to capital from such clients and investors is impaired, we may not be able to maintain or increase the size of our specialized funds or raise sufficient capital for new specialized funds, which may adversely affect our revenues.